How to Negotiate a Home Warranty in Real Estate Deals

 Split cost Both Compromise during negotiations

-If no warranty is included at closing, many providers allow buyers to purchase coverage up to 90 days after closing — so don't assume it's off the table entirely.
+If no warranty is included at closing, many providers allow buyers to purchase coverage up to 30 to 90 days after closing, so don't assume it's off the table entirely.
 Real estate agents themselves sometimes gift a home warranty at closing as a client appreciation gesture.
-Learn more about home warranty realtor programs and benefits to understand how agents structure these deals.
+See our guide on home warranty realtor programs to understand how agents structure these deals under RESPA rules.

 Compare Home Warranty Options in Ohio